 - Sensory Storytime (birth – 5+ years)

-- A weekly program designed for children with sensory processing sensitivities.
+- A monthly program designed for children with sensory processing sensitivities.

 - Stories with Art (3 – 6 years)

 - Explore colors, shapes, and textures with stories using paint and other mediums.